11 steps to buying your first home

 Enter the home inspector.

-Though most lenders don’t require an inspection, it’s a good idea — — to schedule one anyway.
+Though most lenders don’t require a home inspection, it’s a good idea — — to schedule one anyway.
 This is for your protection.
 An inspection may reveal worrying issues that cause you to renegotiate the terms with the seller or cancel the contract altogether.

 There are many horror stories of people foregoing an inspection and finding out about a $100,000 problem after the sale is final.
 Don’t be that buyer.